 No, a pre-emergent herbicide won’t kill established crabgrass, but it will stop the germination of new crabgrass seeds.
 Our article on how to get rid of crabgrass offers further advice.

 Q. When should I apply pre-emergent herbicide?

-For the best results, most pre-emergent herbicides should be applied at least once in the spring and once in the fall.
+For the best results, most pre-emergent herbicides should be applied at least once in the early spring and once in the fall.
 Check the product label for additional instructions.

 Q. What is the best temperature to apply pre-emergent herbicide?

 Apply a pre-emergent herbicide in the spring when outdoor temperatures are still relatively cool—around the low 50s—before weed seeds begin to germinate.